ZhengHanLee/Threadpool/README.md

-This is a simple C library for creating and managing a thread pool.
-The library provides functionality to submit fork/join tasks to the thread pool and obtain the results through futures.
+This is a simple C implementation for creating and managing a thread pool.
+The implementation provides functionality to submit fork/join tasks to the thread pool and obtain the results through futures.
 Each worker will take a task from a global list of tasks to execute them concurrently.
 Mutex locks are used to signal conditionals for task procession and allow each thread to be utilized efficiently.

-The library consists of the following main components:
+The code in threadpool.c consists of the following main components:

     Thread Pool: Represents a pool of threads that can execute fork/join tasks concurrently.